microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

   [`--initialPosition`, `--maximized`, `--initialRows`, `--initialCols`].
 Only set this state for the first `new-tab` parsed.
 These settings will overwrite the corresponding global properties on launch.
-  - at this time, this state is still not settable externally by the user.
 * [ ] When parsing a `help` command or a `list-profiles` command, trigger a event on `AppLogic`.
 This event should be able to be handled by WindowsTerminal (`AppHost`), and used to display a `MessageBox` with the given